enjaku4/rabarber/README.md

 ### Context Migrations

-Handle context changes when models are renamed or removed:
+Handle context changes when models are renamed or removed.
+These are irreversible data migrations.

 ```rb
 # Rename a context class (e.g., when you rename your Project model to Campaign)